WarmServe: Enabling One-for-Many GPU Prewarming for Multi-LLM Serving: Method

-\sysname uses a zero-overhead memory switching strategy to efficiently switch GPU memory among different LLMs.
-The strategy leverages the CUDA Virtual Memory Management (VMM) API~\cite{cuda-vmm} to directly manipulate the GPU page table, similar to previous works~\cite{prism,kunserve,vattention}.
+\sysname uses a memory switching mechanism to efficiently manage GPU memory among different prewarmed LLMs.
+The mechanism leverages the CUDA Virtual Memory Management (VMM) API~\cite{cuda-vmm} to manipulate the GPU page table, similar to previous works~\cite{prism,kunserve,vattention}.
 This API allows us to pre-allocate all physical pages in the GPU and map virtual memory addresses to them on demand.

-Our method begins by pre-allocating multiple virtual memory regions on each GPU, where the size of each region is equivalent to the total available GPU memory.
+Our method begins by pre-allocating multiple virtual memory regions on each GPU, where the size of each region equals the total available GPU memory.
 Each of these regions serves as a \emph{prewarm slot} that is used to store an individual prewarmed model.
-During the prewarming phase, we assign models different slots and allocate the necessary physical pages for each model according to model sizes.
-Subsequently, the corresponding virtual addresses within the slot are mapped to these physical pages, with model weights always placed at the start of its respective slot.
+During the prewarming phase, we assign models different slots and map physical pages to them.
+Models can load their weights into corresponding slots.
+When a prewarmed model needs to occupy the GPU and become a serving instance, we map physical KV cache space to its prewarm slot and invalidate all other prewarm slots.
+The serving engine will use this prewarm slot to perform all computations and only access the serving model.
+In this way, a universal GPU can switch between different prewarmed models upon load spikes.

+All page table modifications are overlapped with other operations so that the overhead of our GPU memory switching mechanism is negligible.
+More details are in Appendix~\ref{apd:switch}.